Michel Lott, Editor of Casa Vogue Brazil

 One day I decided to dress the bed in bold yellow, and to cover the walls and the ceiling in bright green, and to take away everything hanging in the walls, except for an art déco inspired mirror that replaced a baroque one that used to be by the side of the door.

 This was the representation of what I needed to change in my life.
 I was exercising a more minimalistic version of myself.
 I needed space so new things could come.
 It was a feeling that came from the inside… just like a lot of other people around the world.
 Observing the fact that people around the world are leaving behind their stuff and even their houses in search of freedom and lightness in their lives.
 Subjects such as minimalism and nomadism had never been so in evidence.
 It a worldwide phenomenon.
 And I felt connected.

 The result looked fresh and ancient at the same time.
 Powerful and soft.
 You could feel like you're lying on our mother's lap.
 And that is exactly what this trend is about: reconnection.
-When we surround ourselves in earthy colors, we are trying to not listen all the noise from our overdigitalized society - especially our smartphones - and listen to ourselves.
+When we surround ourselves in earthy colours, we are trying to not listen all the noise from our over digitalized society - especially our smartphones - and listen to ourselves.
 Then we are in the present.
 Isn't it beautiful?

-So this is what I learned rearranging my house through 2017: everybody is affected by the changes of the world.
+So, this is what I learned rearranging my house through 2017: everybody is affected by the changes of the world.
 And everyone's houses and clothes are affected by our inner changes.
 And changes are good.
 Even when we talk about aesthetics, they help us to understand what we are going through.
 What did you change in your house this year?
-Does it tells you any message?
+Does it tell you a message?
 I bet it does.